dukeayers/cs399_SocialMedia/README.md

 - User post database and form: Nancy
 - Nav-bar: Duke
 - New post page - takes what the user inputs and stores it in the database: Nancy
+- Tag database - a way to search by tags : Tsosie / ktaed